Morris W. Beck

-Fleet and 3 for the Atlantic Fleet, (example only).
+Fleet and 3 for the Atlantic Fleet, (this is an example only).
 For each numbered cover he

-printed and sent to the Navy, he include about 25 CREW covers (without
+printed and sent to the Navy, he included about 25 CREW covers (without

 stamps and without address).
-The Navy then took the covers and distributed
+The Navy coordinator then took the covers and distributed

 the distribution and that is why we see several ships with the same Beck

-We have no idea what happened to all the CREW covers he sent.
+We have no idea what happened to all the CREW covers Beck sent.
 Sometimes

 they were sent to the secondary ships and perhaps (guessing only) they were